julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The dreamwalker’s protector.**

 From Celtic seers to Slavic midwives and Japanese shamans, mugwort has long guarded witches traveling between worlds.

-Burned before rituals, tucked into clothing, or brewed into tea before divination, this herb protects against nightmares, unwanted spirits, and even travelers on the astral plane.
+**Burned before rituals, tucked into clothing, or brewed into tea before divination, this herb protects against nightmares, unwanted spirits, and even travelers on the astral plane**.

 Shamans, midwives, witches—have always trusted mugwort as their companion when traveling between worlds.